TejElMolk/Data-Analyst-Portfolio/README.md

 ## Portfolio Projects
 Here is a brief overview of my projects.
 Click on the links to see the full project details.

-## Portfolio Projects
-Here is a brief overview of my projects.
-Click on the links to see the full project details.

 ### 1. Cityspot
 **Pitch Project:**
 CitySpot is a data-driven project designed to help individuals choose the best city to live in based on their lifestyle and priorities.
 By aggregating global data on cost of living, safety, healthcare, climate, and inclusivity, CitySpot transforms raw information into actionable insights.
 Using Python for data cleaning and EDA, and Power BI for interactive visualization, the project enables users to easily compare cities and discover their ideal destination.